theresaanguyen/MIST4610-Project-2-Group-5/README.md

-Our first graph illustrates the breakdown of each borough's crime rate by crime seveerity.
+Our first graph illustrates the breakdown of each borough's crime rate by crime severity.

 ### Insights Derived
 1. Misdemeanors make up the majority of arrests in every borough.